egeoffrey/egeoffrey-service-image/README.md

 ## Description

-Retrieve images from a url.
+Retrieve images from a url or command, perform motion detection and object recognition.

 ## Install